-The equation in figure 5 can be intuitively explained as follow:
+The equations in figure 5 can be intuitively explained as follow:

-- 1. The first rule specifies that there is only one empty path in an empty GBF. - 2.
-The second rule says that there is no non-empty path in an empty GBF. - 3.
-This rule says that a path reduced to only one element matches an element at position p if the condition expr is meet.
+- 1. There is only one empty path in an empty GBF. - 2.
+There is no non-empty path in an empty GBF. - 3.
+A path reduced to only one element matches an element at position p if the condition expr is met.
 In this case, there is only one possible path with only one element at position p.
-If the condition is not meet, there is no singleton path starting at p. - 4.
-A path specified by dir\ starting at position p is either empty or begins with any value at position p and continues following the direction dir as a path specified by dir\. - 5.
-The paths starting at position p and beginning with an element id satisfying condition exp and then following direction dir to continue as a path P possibly exists if the condition is satisfied.
-This condition is checked by eval(E', C, expr) using the augmented environment E': E' contains the previous bindings together with the binding of id with the position p.
+If the condition is not met, there is no singleton path starting at p. - 4.
+A path specified by dir\ starting at position p is either empty or begins with the value at position p and continues following the direction dir as a path specified by dir\. - 5.
+The paths starting at position p and beginning with an element id satisfying condition exp and then following direction dir to continue as a path P can exist only if the condition is satisfied.
+This condition is checked by eval(E', G, expr) using the augmented environment E': E' contains the previous bindings together with the binding of id with the position p.

-If the condition is satisfied, then such a path can be obtained computing the paths starting from a dir-neighbor p' of p and matching P and then adding the position p in front of these paths thanks the $\otimes$ operator.
+If the condition is satisfied, then such a path can be obtained by computing the paths starting from a dir-neighbor p' of p and matching P and then adding the position p in front of these paths thanks to the $\otimes$ operator.

-6. The last rule decomposes in two sets the paths starting at position p beginning with a repetition dir\ and continuing following direction dir' by a path matched by P.
+6. The last rule decomposes into two sets the paths starting at position p beginning with a repetition dir\ and continuing following direction dir' by a path matched by P.

 The first set corresponds to an empty repetition.
-So, we want to match the paths specified by P starting from a dir'-neighbor of P. displacement
+So, we want to match the paths specified by P starting from a dir'-neighbor of P.

-The second set corresponds to a non empty-repetition and we just unfold the repetition one time.
+The second set corresponds to a non emptyrepetition and we just unfold the repetition one time.